lixiangnlp/qe-clean/README.md

 qe-clean uses data cleaning techniques inspired by machine translation quality estimation.

-**qe-clean and the required cdec framework are released under the GNU LGPL license.
+**qe-clean is released under the GNU LGPL license.
+The required cdec toolkit is released under the Apache license.
 See the included COPYING file.**

 Results:
 --------